 Pseudohypoaldosteronism Type I

-Pseudohypoaldosteronism type I is a rare hereditary disorder in which the kidneys retain too much potassium and excrete too much salt and water, leading to low blood pressure.
+Pseudohypoaldosteronism type I is a rare hereditary disorder in which the kidney tubules retain too much potassium and excrete too much sodium and water, leading to low blood pressure.

 There are two types of pseudohypoaldosteronism

-Two different gene mutations can cause pseudohypoaldosteronism type I. In both, the body does not respond to the hormone aldosterone, leading to the excretion of too much salt and water.
+Two different gene mutations can cause pseudohypoaldosteronism type I. In both, the body does not respond to the hormone aldosterone, leading to the excretion of too much sodium and water.
 However, the two types differ.
-In one type excess salt is excreted only by the kidneys.
+In one type excess sodium is excreted only by the kidneys.
 In the other, more severe form, excess salt is also lost through sweat and from other organs.

 Generic NameSelect Brand Names